 By Victoria Page

-Video provides an efficient way for us to process information without depleting our precious mental energy supply.
+Video provides an efficient way for us to process information without draining our precious mental energy supply.
 With the amount of internet users consuming video, video content is vital to every brand.
 Wyzowl says that “79% of consumers prefer watching video to reading about a product.”
-Video is now so ubiquitous that customers are expecting to see it from more companies than ever before.
+Video is now so ubiquitous that customers are expecting to see it from companies more than ever before.

 According to Forbes Magazine: